maxtaco/tamejs/README.md

 parallel on our DNS lookups, but not smash the server all at once.
 A compromise is windowing, which can be achieved in *tamejs* conveniently in a number of different ways.
 In the 2007 paper, the technique suggested is a *rendezvous*.
-A rendezvous is in implemented in tamejs as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first event fires (rather than the last):
+A rendezvous is implemented in tamejs as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first event fires (rather than the last):